tnichols217/notes/Forensic Science/Unit 1/Brain Games - Observation Skill.md

 	2. Where do you recognize that person from?
 5. 3
 6. You recognize someone, but remember the wrong thing about them
+7. Eyewitnesses are really bad sources of information
+8.